kyleschieffer/hackintoshgoldenbuild/README.md

 &nbsp;        Virtualization Station - 1 TB<br>
   Crucial MX300 SSD<br>
  &nbsp;       Arch Linux - 525 GB<br>
-<h5>USB 3.2<br>
-<h6>  Samsung T7 USB SSD<br>
 &nbsp;    Working Projects - 500 GB<br>
-<h5>PCIe SATA Port Adapter<br>
+PCIe SATA Port Adapter<br>
-<h6>  Seagate Barracuda HDD <br>
+  Seagate Barracuda HDD <br>
 &nbsp;    Time Machine - 4 TB<br>
   WD 80EDAZ HDD<br>
 &nbsp;    Jazzy Repository - 8 TB<br>
+USB 3.2<br>
+  Samsung T7 USB SSD<br>

 <h6>The second NVMe slot (my Windows Boot Drive) shares a bus with SATA ports 5 and 6, so in order to prevent throttling my high speed drive, my two lower-speed HDDs are connected to a discreet SATA expansion card.

-#In order for Time Machine to appear as a boot option, Compatibility Support Module (CSM) must be enabled, however I would recommend activating it selectively on the rare occasions when that is necessary, as it otherwise results in longer boot times initializing an HDD.<br>
+<h6>In order for Time Machine to appear as a boot option, Compatibility Support Module (CSM) must be enabled, however I would recommend activating it selectively on the rare occasions when that is necessary, as it otherwise results in longer boot times initializing an HDD.<br>

 <h4>What works: